MultiOSDev/MultiOSDev/README.md

 - Experience in competitions such as Cyberpatriot and NCL Cyberskyline.
 Also have many years of experience in Linux systems
 - Also have experience using Blender (as seen on my youtube channel)

-- Currently taking Google's course on Cybersecurity

-- Studying for CompTIA A+ certification

 ![MultiOSDev's GitHub stats](https://github-readme-stats.vercel.app/api?username=multiosdev&show_icons=true&theme=dark)